Address1525 Pedro de Valdivia

 Total Floor Area:23,095 square feet | 2,146 square meters

 The Concepción Chile Temple is located in the residential development of Quinta Junge in a beautifully forested area next to the Biobío River.
 The temple is a breathtaking landmark, especially at night, on Avenida Pedro de Valdivia—the major thoroughfare that carries traffic through the south side of the city toward Southern Chile.
 An on-site patron housing facility provides a place for long-distance travelers to sleep during their stay.
 The lush, leafy grounds feature numerous palm trees and colorful flower gardens.

 The Concepción Chile Temple was the second temple built in the country of Chile, following the Santiago Chile Temple (1983).

-Chilean Saints could not hold back their tears, cheers, and hugs of gratitude when President Thomas S. Monson announced the Concepción Chile Temple during the Saturday morning session of General Conference on October 3, 2009.
+On October 3, 2009, Chilean Saints could not hold back their tears, cheers, and hugs of gratitude when President Thomas S. Monson announced the Concepción Chile Temple during the Saturday morning session of General Conference.

 The Chilean news publication El Sur first broke news of the location for the Concepción Chile Temple on December 16, 2009, when it reported that a 2.5-acre site in Quinta Junge had been acquired by the Church as a portion of the property intended for the temple.
 A major apartment complex was already under construction on site with 40 percent of the apartments sold.
 As a result of the purchase, the housing contracts were cancelled and the partially constructed buildings were removed, leaving an empty field for several years until construction of the temple began.